Vinland will be the first restaurant in the United States to serve 100% local, organic food. Read more

-VINLAND PANTRY ITEMS.
-Herb salt PLUS Vinland pantry items: condensed yogurt whey, mushroom "soy" sauce, squash or carrot flour, and squash or carrot syrup, along with recipes for using them.Estimated delivery:Add $25 USD to ship outside the US
+Herb salt PLUS Vinland pantry items: condensed yogurt whey, mushroom "soy" sauce, squash or carrot flour, and squash or carrot syrup, along with recipes for using them.Estimated delivery:Ships anywhere in the world

 FIVE SESSIONS OF VINLAND COOKING AND NUTRITION CLASS.
 Get a five class punchcard to the Sunday afternoon class series at Vinland.
 You can use these classes at any time, and they never expire.
 We provide all the food, including enough to bring something home.
 We also provide good snacks.
 This is a 25% savings over the regular price.Estimated delivery:

 TASTING MENU FOR TWO.
 A seven course tasting menu dinner for two, at Vinland, including a kitchen tour.
 Herb salt and pantry items to bring home.Estimated delivery:

 Pledge $300 or more

 CO-BENEFIT PARTY WITH MAINE CENTER FOR CREATIVITY (MCC).
 This level will make you feel twice as good.
 Bring a guest for an elegant evening of tastings at Vinland while meeting fellow creative people.
 25% of net proceeds go to nurture creativity in our community through MCC.
 Help Vinland and MCC put Maine even more firmly on the map for innovation and creativity.Estimated delivery: